Seroquel Withdrawal (Quetiapine withdrawal)

 Neurological Seroquel Withdrawal Symptoms

-Dizziness, headache, and irritability commonly occur during Seroquel withdrawal.
-Neurological brain chemicals typically can work together with antipsychotic and antidepressant prescription drugs, reducing symptoms of mental illness.
-An abrupt withdrawal from taking this medication can disrupt this balance.
+Dizziness, headache, and irritability commonly occur during “withdrawal Seroquel.”
+Neurological brain chemicals typically work together with antipsychotic and antidepressant prescription drugs, reducing symptoms of mental illness.
+An abrupt Seroquel stopping can disrupt this balance.
 Potassium and sodium, for instance, maintain chemical and electrical reactions in the brain and affect all brain and organ functions.
 Therefore, imbalances can also cause:

 Gastrointestinal Seroquel Withdrawal Symptoms

-Seroquel withdrawal can cause vomiting, nausea, and diarrhea.
+The side effects stopping Seroquel can cause vomiting, nausea, and diarrhea.
 Seroquel disrupts serotonin levels in the brain that control intestinal and stomach reflexes.
 The resulting imbalances in these reflexes and irritation to the stomach lining may cause pain, cramping, nausea, and vomiting .
-Abrupt chemical changes in the brain can also produce dizziness, which in itself can cause nausea or vomiting.
+Abrupt chemical changes in the brain can also produce dizziness, which can cause nausea or vomiting.
 Diarrhea is another Seroquel withdrawal symptom.
 Disruption of delicate intestinal balances can irritate the intestines, and diarrhea is the body’s attempt to cleanse itself of these irritants.

 People with bipolar disorder or schizophrenia demand close monitoring during treatment with antidepressant and antipsychotic medications.
 Someone with severe mental illness may abruptly stop taking medication due to thought and perception disruptions.
 Caregivers should immediately notify a treating physician if they notice changes in mood or behavior in patients they suspect may have stopped taking their medication.
 Seroquel maintains its antipsychotic effects even when a patient misses one or two doses; to maintain its efficacy.
 However, patients should take Seroquel as prescribed.